Updated July 24, 2023

-- Points out Areas of Improvement: Suppose a company has a lower asset turnover ratio, as compared to its competitors it is aware that either it needs to reduce assets or increase sales, this can be done by increasing expense on business development activities or by utilizing idle capacity so the company can formulate the strategies going forward
+- Points out Areas of Improvement: Suppose a company has a lower asset turnover ratio than its competitors.
+It is aware that it either needs to reduce assets or increase sales.
+This can be done by increasing expenses on business development activities or by utilizing idle capacity so the company can formulate the strategies going forward

-- Planning: Suppose a company’s debt ratio is increasing over time; it gets a hint that it needs to reduce the debt or take up other routes of funding because the assets are not sufficient to pay off the debtor won’t be in times to come.
+- Planning: Suppose a company’s debt ratio is increasing over time; it gets a hint that it needs to reduce the debt or take up other funding routes because the assets are insufficient to pay off the debtor won’t be in times to come.
 Therefore ratios act as a check on excessive spending or debt accumulation.

-- Defines Limits: Every organization or an industry defines the ideal level of certain ratios.
-This helps the companies verify whether the company ratios fall within the defined limits and therefore keep a close check on the unwanted or risky endeavors.
+- Defines Limits: Every organization or industry defines the ideal level of certain ratios.
+This helps the companies verify whether the company ratios fall within the defined limits and keep a close check on unwanted or risky endeavors.

-- Popular: Ratios are a popular tool of analysis and are calculated on a regular basis internally and externally by almost all companies
+- Popular: Ratios are a popular analysis tool and are calculated regularly internally and externally by almost all companies.

 Disadvantages of Financial Ratios